 How Long Does Achilles Tendinitis Last

-- Discarding nodules or adhesions -parts of the fibres of the tendon that have stuck together, that have developed within the damaged tendon.
+- Discarding nodules or adhesions - parts of the fibers of the tendon that have stuck together, that have developed within the damaged tendon.

 - Making a lengthways cut in the tendon to help to invigorate and boost tendon healing.